 The Best Modern Utilitarian Kukri Knives

 KA-BAR is a giant in the knife field, with their US Marine Corps fighting model being one of the most popular knives ever produced.
 They’re known for their high-quality construction and carefully considered designs.
-It should come as no surprise that they’re 2-1249-9 model is our pick for the best kukris out there right now.
+So it should come as no surprise that their 2-1249-9 model is our pick for the best kukris out there right now.

-With a blade that’s eleven and a half inches long, this kukri falls into the middle to upper range of blade lengths.
+This kukri falls into the middle to upper range of blade lengths with a blade that’s eleven and a half inches long.
 It’s not particularly lightweight, coming in at one and three-quarter pounds.
 That being said, it doesn’t feel too unwieldy for detailed tasks.
-The 11/64 inch-thick blade is fairly middle of the road too, more than some of the budget options, but less than the really high-end kukris.
+The 11/64 inch-thick blade is fairly middle of the road, too, more than some budget options but less than the really high-end kukris.
 That kind of thickness gives decent durability and enough heft for heavy-duty tasks, but not so much that it feels like you’re swinging a club.

-Where the KA-Bar shines though is in the handle.
-Made from Kraton G, a synthetic rubber compound, the handle has exceptional grippiness.
+Where the KA-Bar shines is in the handle.
+Made from Kraton G, a synthetic rubber compound, the handle offers exceptional grip.
 Whether your hands are bone dry or covered in sweat/blood/rain, you should not lose control of the blade.
 Additionally, the handle has an ergonomic design intended to fit almost anyone’s hand.
-You’ll notice on some of the more traditional blades that they’re harder to grip with smaller hands; this isn’t an issue with the KA-Bar.
+On some of the more traditional blades, you’ll notice that they’re harder to grip with smaller hands; this isn’t an issue with the KA-Bar.

-To top it off, this kukri comes with a well-made black leather sheath that opens quickly with two snaps.
-As this is a survivalist style knife utilizing a synthetic handle, it’s somewhat surprising that KA-BAR used a sheath made from natural materials that could rot in the humidity.
+This kukri comes with a well-made black leather sheath that opens quickly with two snaps to top it off.
+This is a survivalist-style knife utilizing a synthetic handle.
+It’s somewhat surprising that KA-BAR used a sheath made from natural materials that could rot in the humidity.
 This isn’t a major concern, but it is something to be aware of if you’re not the most conscientious with your gear.

 The KA-BAR is priced fairly low for its quality, so this is a great option for those just getting into the kukri market and want a great knife without having to pay a whole lot.
-It’ll serve you well for many years and requires minimal maintenance, so it’s also a top choice for those wanting a more utilitarian kukri.
+In addition, it’ll serve you well for many years and requires minimal maintenance, so it’s also a top choice for those wanting a more utilitarian kukri.

 2. Schrade SCHF48 Jethro

 Unlike the previous stainless steel blade, this one is alloyed with some titanium for increased hardness.
-However, it’s still a soft steel that is prone to dulling.
-It’s frequently used in folding knives from China, and is not considered especially durable.
-That being said, it’s very resistant to corrosion and so long as it’s not used for anything too heavy-duty, it should last a reasonably long time.
+However, it’s still soft steel that is prone to dulling.
+It’s frequently used in folding knives from China and is not considered especially durable.
+That being said, it’s very resistant to corrosion, and so long as it’s not used for anything too heavy-duty, it should last a reasonably long time.

 Most of the best kukri blades have a very traditional look that harkens back to the knife’s origins in Nepal.
-But many kukris produced for the survivalist market have a decidedly more modern look to them.
-Case in point, the M48 Tactical Kukri.
-Short, synthetic, and fairly aggressive-looking, this is a popular choice for people that just want to get the job done.
+But many kukris produced for the survivalist market have a decidedly more modern look to them—case in point, the M48 Tactical Kukri.
+Short, synthetic, and fairly aggressive-looking, this is a popular choice for people that want to get the job done.

-The blade takes a strong left turn from the traditional kukri look, mixing up polished sections with matte black powder coat.
-It doesn’t serve much of a purpose beyond appearance, as the blade is constructed of 2Cr13 stainless steel, which is fairly resistant to rusting in the first place and doesn’t require the powder coat.
-It also has several holes drilled near the spine of the blade, which aren’t useful for channeling liquid away from the cutting surface, as is common on traditional kukris.
+The blade takes a strong left turn from the traditional kukri look, mixing polished sections with a matte black powder coat.
+It doesn’t serve much of a purpose beyond appearance, as the blade is constructed of 2Cr13 stainless steel, which is fairly resistant to rust in the first place and doesn’t require the powder coat.
+It also has several holes drilled near the blade’s spine, which isn’t useful for channeling liquid away from the cutting surface, as is common on traditional kukris.
 I suppose it cuts the weight slightly, but not enough to really matter.

 As with all stainless steel, this knife will not get as sharp as its high-carbon counterparts.
 No matter how good you are with the sharpening stone, it won’t have that razor-sharp edge.
 It also won’t hold what edge it has as well.
-An everyday carry tool doesn’t need to be the sharpest tool though, it only needs to be the one on hand.
+An everyday carry tool doesn’t need to be the sharpest tool; it only needs to be on hand.